*THIS PROGRAM IS A PRIVILEGE AND SHOULD BE TREATED AS SUCH*

 - Rafting trips will only be cancelled in the event of severe weather or dangerously high water levels. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

-After the event, we'd like to gather feedback from the students to help understand the impact the Wonders on the Wabash program has on their perceptions of the Wabash River and natural resources as a whole.
-Please encourage your students to fill out this form seriously and honestly to help us gather this important information!
+After your day on the water, we need feedback from the students and teachers.
+This helps us to help understand the impact the Wonders Program has on the perceptions of the Wabash River and natural resources as a whole.
+We strongly encourage you and your students to fill out the evaluation form, seriously and honestly.
+Please help us gather this important information!

 Wonders of the Wabash (WOW) program is part of STEM education.